elba7r/system-v9/erpnext/docs/user/manual/en/selling/sales-order.md

 ### Reservation and Warehouses

-If your Sales Order contains Items for which inventory is tracked (Is Stock Item is “Yes”) then, ERPNext will ask you for “Reservation Warehouse”.
+If your Sales Order contains Items for which inventory is tracked (Is Stock Item is “Yes”) then, Revalue ERP will ask you for “Reservation Warehouse”.
 If you have set a default Warehouse for the Item, it will automatically set this Warehouse here.